First direct search for light dark matter interactions in a transition-edge sensor: Dark Matter Interaction Rate

 \section{Dark Matter Interaction Rate}

 Our TES device is sensitive to several different channels of DM interactions, including \textbf{(1)} DM-electron scattering, \textbf{(2)} DM absorption onto electrons, and \textbf{(3)} DM-nucleon scattering.
 In each case, we consider the interaction occuring in the TES sensor.
-When depositing energy above the threshold of the device, such an interaction would result in a voltage pulse which can be read out.
-As long as the energy deposited by the DM is well above the superconducting gap of $\mathcal O(\qty{}{\milli\electronvolt})$, the excitations produced in the superconductor rapidly relax to a distribution of phonon and quasiparticle excitations that depends only on the energy of the deposit, meaning that the TES behaves identically in a DM interaction event and a photon absorption event.
+When depositing energy above the effective threshold of the device, such an interaction would result in a voltage pulse which can be read out.
+As long as the energy deposited by the DM is not driving it into the normal conducting state and happening on a fast time scale, it functions as a linear calorimeter to deposited energy, regardless of the energy’s source, meaning that the TES behaves identically in a DM interaction event and a photon absorption event.
 (See \refscite{Hochberg:2021ymx,Griffin:2024cew} for further details.)
+As opposed to other superconducting detectors like SNSPDs, the device’s effective energy threshold is not defined by a distinct energy, but rather the system’s noise level.
 Thus, by evaluating the rates of these processes as a function of DM parameters, we can use the observed DM search data rate to constrain the DM parameter space.

 We compute the rate for each of the above processes following \refscite{Hochberg:2021pkt,Hochberg:2021yud,Griffin:2024cew}, assuming that the $\dm$ interacts with Standard Model species via a mediator $\med$.
 The event rate per unit detector mass is given by